acbull/Unbiased_LambdaMart/README.md

 ## Overview

 - Unbiased_LambdaMart
-  An implementation of Unbiased LambdaMart based on LightGBM.
+  An implementation of Unbiased LambdaMart based on LightGBM (https://github.com/Microsoft/LightGBM).
 Note that LightGBM contains a wide variety of applications using gradient boosting decision tree algorithms.
 Our modification is mainly on the *src/objective/rank_objective.hpp*, which is the LambdaMart Ranking objective file.
 - evaluation/
   contains the synthetic click dataset generated using click models.
 This part of code is mainly forked from https://github.com/QingyaoAi/Unbiased-Learning-to-Rank-with-Unbiased-Propensity-Estimation.
 We also add the configs file to run our Unbiased LambdaMart on this synthetic dataset.